 Family Encyclopedia >> Health

-We all know it:your to-do list is shockingly long and then your boss comes up with a few more tasks.
-Or is that even possible for a while.
-Preferably today.
-Of course, but in response to the wave of stress that follows, we often (unconsciously) reach for food.
+We all know the feeling: your to-do list is overwhelming, and then your boss piles on more urgent tasks—due today.
+In response to that stress surge, we often unconsciously reach for food.

 This article is contributed by Anita from JasperAlblas.nl.
-Also read her previous article:3 habits that you don't realize are costing you years of your life.
+Also read her previous article: 3 Habits That Are Costing You Years of Your Life.

 3. Eat an orange